Okanagan College

-Okanagan College is a public, post-secondary institution with over 120 certificates, diplomas, degrees and programs including apprenticeship and pre-apprenticeship trades programs.
-Its largest campus is located in Kelowna, British Columbia, Canada.
-Established in 1963, Okanagan College has since grown to be the largest college in British Columbia outside the Lower Mainland and Victoria with over 8,500 full-time students on four regional campuses and is the second-largest trade school in British Columbia.
-Approximately 1,000 international students from over 40 countries currently study at Okanagan College.
-The College also has one of the fastest growing populations of Aboriginal students of any college in the province; in the 2015-16 academic year Okanagan College delivered educational programming to 1680 Aboriginal students (more than three times the number that attended in 2005-06).
+Okanagan College is a public post-secondary institution with multiple campuses spread across the southern interior of British Columbia, Canada.
+The College was established in 1963 and grown to become one of the largest colleges in British Columbia outside the Lower Mainland and Victoria.
+It has roughly 5,000 full-time students per semester across four regional campuses.
+1,885 international students from over 40 countries studied at Okanagan College in 2022-23, comprising 11% of its total student headcount.
+The College once had one of the fastest growing populations of Indigenous students of any college in the province; in the 2015-16 academic year Okanagan College delivered educational programming to 1,680 Indigenous students (more than three times the number that attended in 2005-06).
+However, the growth did not continue, in 2021-22 the Indigenous student headcount remained at 1,690.

 History

 Okanagan College was the first college in British Columbia and first opened in 1906 in Summerland, BC.